MattBarrs/SeatReservationSystem/README.md

 - Change the email from `PleaseChangeThis@gmail.com` to the email address of the chosen administrator
 - Please change the password from `PleaseChange` to what you would like.

-> {danger} If in production change this password once database is seeded
+> If in production change this password once database is seeded

 - The database can populate the database with example data to help with testing, if you would like this, tun the command  `php artisan db:seed`